walked/route53ddns/README.md

 - The desired FQDN e.g. `test.test.tld`

 ## Installation
-- Install and place route53ddns.exe and conf.toml side by side in a directory
+- Extract and place route53ddns.exe and conf.toml side by side in a directory
 - Run `route53ddns.exe --configure`
 - Give it the information referenced in the `information required` section.